 Both the ibex, with its overwhelming scimitar-shaped horns, and the chamois, a goat-antelope species with smaller hook-tipped horns, were nearly hunted to extinction in the early 20th century.
 Today, in protective reserves like the Upper Val de Bagne, populations of both species have rebounded dramatically.
 Spotting family groups of ibex with a half dozen small kids bounding fearlessly from rock to rock is not uncommon.
 The chamois, which can ascend 3,000 vertical feet of mountain slope in just 15 minutes, is naturally more elusive, but can often be seen grazing on sheltered patches of grass below the trail.

 It's a quick and easy return to Verbier, but the more aggressive hikers will want to continue on the belvedere trail to Lac de Louvie, another hidden jewel of Valais.
 As you approach the lake from the north, don't miss exploring the two large barns with their miraculously self-supporting vaulted stone roofs.
 Dating to the early 19th century, these ingenious structures have been beautifully restored and classified as historic monuments.

-The Binntal is a popular stop on Alpenwild’s Best of Valais tour, and the Upper Val de Bagne Nature Reserve is a favorite area for wildlife viewing on the Swiss Haute Route.
+The Binntal is a popular stop on Alpenwild private group tours, and the Upper Val de Bagne Nature Reserve is a favorite area for wildlife viewing on the Swiss Haute Route.